 Both China and Russia are seen as revisionist powers, but they pose very different challenges to the United States.
-The People's Republic of China (PRC) has a far larger economy, as well as the world's second-largest gross domestic product (GDP), and is intertwined in the global supply chain for crucial technologies, especially those relating to information and communications technology.
+The People's Republic of China (PRC) has the world's second-largest gross domestic product (GDP), and its economy as measured in terms of purchasing power parity (PPP) is far larger than the U.S. economy.2 China is also an integral and important part of the global supply chain for crucial technologies, especially those relating to information and communications technology.
 As a result, it has the resources to support a comprehensive military modernization program that has been ongoing for more than two decades and spans the conventional, space, and cyber realms as well as weapons of mass destruction, an area that includes a multipronged nuclear modernization effort.

-At the same time, the PRC has been acting more assertively-even aggressively-against more of its neighbors.
-Unresolved land and maritime disputes have led Beijing to adopt an increasingly confrontational attitude toward territorial disputes in the South China Sea, in the East China Sea, and along the China- India border, and cross-Strait tensions have reemerged as a result of Beijing's reaction to the Democratic Progressive Party's victories in Taiwan's 2016 and 2020 elections.
+At the same time, the PRC has been acting more assertively-even aggressively-against a growing number of its neighbors.
+Unresolved land and maritime disputes have led Beijing to adopt an increasingly confrontational attitude toward territorial disputes in the South China Sea, in the East China Sea, and along the China-India border, and Beijing's reaction to the Democratic Progressive Party's victories in Taiwan's 2016 and 2020 elections has heightened cross-Strait tensions.

 In May 2020, the U.S.-China Economic and Security Review Commission reported that, "[w]ith the world distracted by COVID-19, China also intensified its multi-faceted pressure campaign against Taiwan.
 Chinese military aircraft crossed the median line of the Taiwan Strait three times in the early months of 2020 after only one such incursion in 2019."
-The commission further noted that China conducted several provocative military exercises around the island and "continued its efforts to poach Taiwan's remaining diplomatic allies as the virus spread."2 Since then, China has been intruding regularly across the median line of the Taiwan Strait with ever-larger groups of aircraft.
+The commission further noted that China conducted several provocative military exercises around the island and "continued its efforts to poach Taiwan's remaining diplomatic allies as the virus spread."
+Since then, China has been intruding regularly across the median line of the Taiwan Strait with ever-larger groups of aircraft.

-Meanwhile, China's attempts to obscure the origins of the COVID-19 pandemic and stifle international investigations into the matter undermined global health efforts.
+Meanwhile, China's attempts to obscure the origins of the COVID-19 pandemic and stifle international investigations into the matter have undermined global health efforts.
 Beijing has also sought to exclude Taiwan from multilateral efforts to combat the pandemic.

 Growing Conventional Capabilities.
 The Chinese People's Liberation Army (PLA) remains one of the world's largest militaries, but its days of largely obsolescent equipment are in the past.
 Nearly two decades of officially acknowledged double-digit growth in the Chinese defense budget have resulted in a comprehensive modernization program that has benefited every part of the PLA.
-This has been complemented by improvements in Chinese military training and, in 2015, the largest reorganization in the PLA's history.3 The PLA has lost 300,000 personnel since those reforms, but its overall capabilities have increased as older platforms have been replaced with newer, much more sophisticated systems.
+This has been complemented by improvements in Chinese military training and, in 2015, the largest reorganization in the PLA's history.
+The PLA has lost 300,000 personnel since those reforms, but its overall capabilities have increased as newer, much more sophisticated systems have replaced older platforms.

 A major part of the 2015 reorganization was the establishment of a separate ground forces headquarters and bureaucracy; previously, the ground forces had been the default service providing staffs and commanders.
 Now the PLA Army (PLAA), responsible for the PLA's ground forces, is no longer automatically in charge of war zones or higher headquarters functions.
 At the same time, the PLAA has steadily modernized its capabilities, incorporating both new equipment and a new organization.
-It has shifted from a division-based structure toward a brigade-based one and has been improving its mobility, including heliborne infantry and fire support.4 These forces are increasingly equipped with modern armored fighting vehicles, air defenses, both tube and rocket artillery, and electronic support equipment.
+It has shifted from a division-based structure toward a brigade-based one and has been improving its mobility, including heliborne infantry and fire support.
+These forces are increasingly equipped with modern armored fighting vehicles, air defenses, both tube and rocket artillery, and electronic support equipment.